 - 3 August: deadline of deposit of instruments of ratification, acceptance, approval or accession to be a Party at COP-4

-- September: COP-4 meeting documents will be posted online, Minamata Regional Preparatory Meetings, Deadline for application for side events and exhibitions
+- September: COP-4 meeting documents will be posted online, Minamata regional preparatory meetings (joint efforts with BRS secretariat), and deadline for application for side events and exhibitions

-- Ad hoc expert group on the review of Annexes A and B is collecting information and working to develop a draft report by January 2021 for comments and a final report by April 2021.
+- Ad hoc expert group on the review of Annexes A and B to collect information and develop a draft report by January 2021 for comments and a final report by April 2021.

-- Group of technical experts on mercury releases develops a list of relevant point sources of mercury releases to water and land.
+- Group of technical experts on mercury releases to develop a list of relevant point sources of mercury releases to water and land.

-- Group of technical experts on mercury waste thresholds develops thresholds for waste contaminated with mercury and mining waste.
+- Group of technical experts on mercury waste thresholds to develop thresholds for waste contaminated with mercury and mining waste.

 Charitra Sah, Center for Public Health and Environmental Development (CEPHED), Nepal: Is there any specific scope for the country with high risk of Climate Change to address the nexus between Climate Change and Mercury?

-Answer by Monika STANKIEWICZ: within the Minamata Convention, emissions from coal fire power plants and industrial boiler is a major source of mercury and there is a scope for synergies when addressing CO2 emissions and mercury emissions at national levels.
+Answer by Monika STANKIEWICZ: Within the Minamata Convention, emissions from coal fire power plants and industrial boiler is a major source of mercury and there is a scope for synergies when addressing CO2 emissions and mercury emissions at national levels.
 We have observed recent development where many countries are indeed really looking into these two pollutants at the same time.
-They are planning to have a Minamata Online session on emissions this Thursday.
+The issue of emissions under the Minamata Convention was covered in the Minamata Online session on emissions on 22 October.

 Jorge Torres, Université de Montréal, Canada: Gold mining is using Mercury, this activity increase in countries all over the world, how Minamata convention can stop governments and companies to stop this practice that affect environment and human health?